ida314/ida314/README.md

-I'm Dylan, a freshman at NYU studying CS. <br/> My interests right now include fintech, computer vision, Linux OS, and cybersecurity.

-Feel free to reach out!
+I'm Dylan, a freshman at NYU majoring in CS. <br/> I am interested in Fintech, Linux OS, and cybersecurity. <br> Feel free to reach out! <br> dyd2008@nyu.edu
-dyd2008@nyu.edu